leobouilloux/favqs/README.md

 - Offline ready thanks to realm
 - Save your favorite quotes in a dedicated section
 - Dark/Light mode are supported
+- Pagination (scroll to bottom to load more quotes)

 ## Architecture
 The project has been built using the MVVM-C (Model View ViewModel and Coordinators) architecture.